-The game is intended as a broadly accurate simulation of the events occurring in the late $16^{\,\mathrm{th}}$ century in Japan and its neighbouring regions.
+The game is inspired by the events occurring in the late $16^{th}$ century in Japan and its neighbouring regions.
 However, the game incorporates some (but not many) fantastical elements, incorporates certain elements from other Asian cultures and permits female characters greater influence and involvement than women are likely to have had at the time.
+It is therefore not strictly loyal to the historical period.